orionriker/View-OS/CONTRIBUTING.md

 ## We Use [Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow), So All Code Changes Happen Through Pull Requests
 Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow)).
 We actively welcome your pull requests:

-1. Fork the repo and create your branch from `master`.
+1. Fork the repo and create your branch from `viewos-main`.
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.